louietouie/louietouie.github.io/_posts/2025-04-06-slam-toolbox-parameters.markdown

 #### Scan Match Translation Search

 As I talked about above, MCSM uses a triple for-loop to loop over the given x, y, and yaw ranges in step sizes based on given resolutions.
 As you will see in the box below, for yaw, these ranges and resolutions can be explicitly defined by the user.
-However, for x and y, the range and resolution of the search is determined by the size (`search_space_dimension`) and resolution (`...search_space_resolution`) of the correlation grid itself in `ScanMatcher::MatchScan`.
+However, for x and y, the range and resolution of the search is determined by the size (`...search_space_dimension`) and resolution (`...search_space_resolution`) of the correlation grid itself in `ScanMatcher::MatchScan`.
 The coarse resolution is hardcoded to be twice that of the fine resolution.

 <div markdown="1" class="sub-block x-urgent med-top-m med-bot-m">